Introduction

 Dehradoon(Airport) to Rishikesh 25 k.m

-Nearest railway stations Rishikesh and Haridwar
+The nearest railway stations Rishikesh and Haridwar

-Nearest Airport Dehradoon(Jolly Grant)
+Nearest Airport Dehradun (Jolly Grant)

 Modes of travel

-There are so many ways to reach Shri Kedarnath best way among all of them is to reach Rishikesh first which acts as the main station of Char Dham.
+There are so many ways to reach Shri Kedarnath best way among all of them is to reach Rishikesh first, which acts as the main station of Char Dham.

 -